 In this paper, we examine the relationship between the risk profiles of U.S. financial institutions and the credit spreads on their bonds.
-We find that expectations of government support are embedded in the credit spreads on bonds issued by major financial institutions.
 We show that while a positive relationship exists between risk and credit spreads for medium and small institutions, the risk-to-spread relationship is significantly weaker for the largest institutions.
-Because they pay a lower price for risk than other financial institutions, the large
+Because they pay a lower price for risk than other financial institutions, the large institutions receive a funding advantage as a result of the perceived guarantee.